RLSNLP/SimpleBART/codes/Readme.md

 We use the method from https://aclanthology.org/2021.semeval-1.72/ to identify the word complexity.
 Then, we create the data for continued pre-training.
 An example .csv file is in this folder.
+The 'text' column represents the masked text and the 'label' column represents the original text.

 To continue pre-training, you could execute the following commands: